mcellteam/Workshop_2019/cellorganizer/README.md

-# CellOrganizer
+# Workshop 2019 - CellOrganizer
 ## Repository for CellOrganizer models, descriptions, and code to be used for the 2019 Workshop.

-# Workshop 2019
-## Repository for models, descriptions, and code to be used for the 2019 Workshop.

 ![Model in Blender](../shared/model_001.gif?raw=true "Model in Blender")